nisealata/mms142-groupa-2024/README.md

 - Agtoto, Stephen John

 ## License
-## License
 This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/) license.
 You may view and share this project, but any commercial use is strictly prohibited.

 ## Acknowledgments